-Considering a large number of people are happily making their homes in apartments, creating a functional and beautiful small apartment design shouldn’t be the challenge it often is.
-If you’re having a hard time making the most of your limited apartment space, you may be happy to hear that there could be more to the problem than just having “too much stuff”.
-The truth is, it may be the wealth of trendy but not-so-practical apartment living ideas out there that may be the culprit.
-To simplify things, we’ve put together a list of the basics of apartment decorating.
+Considering a large number of people are happily making their homes in small apartments, creating a functional and beautiful home with small apartment decor shouldn’t be the challenge it often is.
+If you’re having a hard time making the most of your limited space, you may be happy to hear that our experts have put together a list of the basics of small apartment decorating.
 While they may not be new, these tricks are still around for a reason.
-Check out this stunning before and after transformation of this modern apartment to see just how implementing these tips and tricks can make your apartment the perfect place to call home.
+Read on for easy, yet effective small apartment decor ideas.

 1. Choose Your Decor Palette Wisely